amritsingh183/credentialcli/Readme.md

 # About the Credential utility

-This CLI utility exposes the following commands which can be used to generate credentials like password(s)
+This CLI utility exposes the following commands which can be used to generate credentials like password(s).
+It was build with love using https://github.com/spf13/cobra-cli

 ## How to install or create binaries